noiseorchestra/autonomous-noise-unit/README.md

 ### Install Script

-Alternatively, use this install script to clone the repo, install dependencies and setup the RPi & periferals automatically.
+Alternatively, use this install script to clone the repo, install the remaining dependencies and setup the RPi & periferals automatically.
 It will enable the main script to run on startup so you can use your A-N-U as a stand alone headless system.
 We only recommend doing this if you want a dedicated unit, don't run this this on top of an existing RPi system.
 This also gives you the option of configuring a Telegraf server for monitoring RPi metrics as well as setting up a mesh VPN which can be used for remote access and making peer-to-peer connections between different A-N-U peers (this feature is experimental).

 ```shell
 $ ssh pi@<rpi-address>.local